 Strategic Visioning Essentials

-Aerial photo of East Campus
+Aerial view of East Campus.

-• Tells what is important to us (what we value).
+• Tells what is important to us (what we value)

 • Tells where we are going (what our aspirations and goals are).
+For example, how will the larger community (e.g., Nebraska, the nation, North America, the world) be better because of what we are doing?

 • Identifies what we need to bring our work to scale, and how we are going to get what we need.